-This is an open call for bold, creative ideas that explore new ways to tell a story and push the boundary of how we consume literature.
-This is a chance for writers and creatives to consider the future of storytelling and make use of new technologies or formats.
+We ran an open call for bold, creative ideas that explore new ways to tell a story and push the boundary of how we consume literature.
+This was a chance for writers and creatives to consider the future of storytelling and make use of new technologies or formats.

-Proposals should be submitted for work that can be experienced in a conclusive form within 10 minutes, consumable via a platform that is readily available, such as a smartphone, tablet or computer.
-Works do not have to be digital but we are excluding linear written documents in Word or equivalent.
-We want to leave format/platform as open as possible to encourage lateral thinking about story development.
+We asked that proposals were submitted for work that could be experienced in a conclusive form within 10 minutes, consumable via a platform that is readily available, such as a smartphone, tablet or computer.
+Works did not have to be digital but we excluded linear written documents in Word or equivalent.
+We wanted to leave format/platform as open as possible to encourage lateral thinking about story development.